ToucanToco/weaverbird/docs/_docs/tech/python-package.md

 ### Pipeline combinations: references

-Pipelines can reference other pipelines in certain steps.
+Pipelines can reference other pipelines in certain steps: domain, append, and join.
-These references are accepted only in the model `PipelineWithRefs`.
-This model provides a method to find and replace recursively all references.
+A method `resolve_references` is provided to find and replace recursively all references.
 It must be called before trying to execute or translate a pipeline.

 ### Pipeline : variables

 Some fields can contain variables instead of the actual value.
-They are accepted only in the model `PipelineWithVariable`.
+They are accepted only in the model `PipelineWithVariables`.
 This model provides a method to replace all variables by their value.
 It must be called before trying to execute or translate a pipeline.